blessingitodo/Amazon-Product-Review-Analysis/README.md

 # Analyzing Amazon Reviews with Python

 ## Overview
 This project focuses on analyzing text reviews using Python.
-It involves preprocessing data, conducting exploratory data analysis (EDA), visualizing patterns, and potentially applying machine learning techniques to extract insights.
-The project leverages popular Python libraries like Pandas, Matplotlib, and others for data analysis and visualization.
+It involves preprocessing data, conducting exploratory data analysis (EDA), and visualizing patterns.
+The project leverages popular Python libraries like Pandas, Numpy, and others for data analysis and visualization.

 ## Features
 - **Data Preprocessing**: Cleaning and preparing the dataset for analysis.